 This has never happened to any of my customers.
 However, if you’ll open an endless loop of trades on the master account by yourself or by some 3rd party EA or signal provider, the Client EA will copy those trades too.
 But this does not happen under normal circumstances.

-Q: Is it possible to remove the SL and TP order from the master positions?
+Q: Is it possible to remove the SL and TP orders from the master positions?

-On the Client EA, if you set the StopLossMultiplier=0 and TakeProfitMultiplier=0 the EA should remove SL and TP completely.
-Then of course the copied trade on the client account will be closed as soon as the master account close it.
-In other words the Client EA will just wait until master close the position, then slave close it too.
+On the Client EA, if you set the StopLossMultiplier=0 and TakeProfitMultiplier=0, the Client EA will remove SL and TP completely.
+Then, the copied trade on the client account will be closed as soon as the master account closes it.
+In other words, the Client EA will wait until the master closes the position, then the slave closes it too.

-Q: Is there a setting that allows LTC to receive signals to CLOSE open positions but does not allow to OPEN new positions.
+Q: Is there a setting that allows LTC to receive signals to CLOSE open positions but does not allow it to OPEN new positions?

 Yes.
-Please see options in the Client EA: AcceptNewTradeSignals, AcceptTradeModifySignals, and AcceptTradeCloseSignals.
+Please see the options in the Client EA: AcceptNewTradeSignals, AcceptTradeModifySignals, and AcceptTradeCloseSignals.

-Q: I use LTC for my account on my home computer, but for my friend accounts I have a VPS server.
-Is it possible to copy the trades from my local PC at home to the clients there are on the VPS server(s)?
+Q: I use LTC for my account on my home computer, but I have a VPS server for my friend accounts.
+Is it possible to copy the trades from my local home PC to the clients on the VPS server(s)?

-Yes, that is possible, but important thing to understand here is that you need to run MASTER MT4 account with the LTC Server EA on those VPS server(s) too.
+Yes, that is possible, but an important thing to understand here is that you need to run a MASTER MT4 account with the LTC Server EA on those VPS server(s) too.
 Remember that this app is called LOCAL Trade Copier for a reason.
-It copies trades only locally, means on the same computer.
-But the same MT4 account can be running on multiple computers/VPS, so you can have your MASTER MT4 account:
+It copies trades only locally, which means on the same computer.
+But the same MT4 account can be running on multiple computers/VPS so you can have your MASTER MT4 account:

 - also running on your friend’s VPS together with slave accounts to copy trades.

 Q: How can I keep track of the members?
-Lets say I have 100 members, can your trade copier be connected to a website where we have an API or just a simple list of customers?
-Can this copier app check our users login/pass to see if member is active or not to get a signal or is it based on a license only?
+Let’s say I have 100 members.
+Can your trade copier be connected to a website where we have an API or just a simple list of customers?
+Can this copier app check our user’s login/pass to see if the member is active or not to get a signal, or is it based on a license only?

-LTC does not have any tracking and it is wise to use it with no more than 20 clients or so.
-When you reach that number of customers it is best to switch to the Remote Trade Copier.
-This one comes with a special control panel (in a form of a website) and this is where you can manage members, track their MT4 stats, see their trades, etc.
+LTC does not have any tracking, and using it with no more than 30 clients is convenient.
+When you reach that number of customers, switching to a Signal Magician remote trade copier is best.
+This one comes with a web panel where you can manage customers, see who’s online or offline, track their MT4 and MT5 stats, see their trades, etc.

-Q: How the Local Trade Copier is different from the Remote Trade Copier?
+Q: How the Local Trade Copier is different from Signal Magician?

 Q: Do you have any copiers for Ninjatrader?

-I have trade copiers only for MT4 platform.
+I have trade copiers only for the MT4 and MT5 platforms.